ggnoRe235/starter-academic/content/project/privilege-and-app-control-plug-in/index.md

   **Sep.
 2018 - Nov.
 2018**

   Implemented a plug-in of Xposed framework which could monitor all applications and control their behaviors.
-This plug-in could monitor/audit/block sensitive api calls related to user privacy by hooking all these apis.
+This plug-in could monitor/audit/block sensitive API calls related to user privacy by hooking all these APIs.
 Blacklist and whitelist were also involved in this plug-in to help manage applications.

   <!--EndFragment-->